camibrennan/discogs-bar-chart/README.md

-here is a bar chart showing my discogs collection by record label
+Here is a bar chart showing my discogs collection by record label.